Haefliger's differentiable cohomology: Introduction

 {\bf Acknowledgments.} The main results of this paper were first presented at the Conference in honor of Prof. André Haefliger's 90th birthday held in Geneva in May 2019.
 We would like to thank A. Alekseev and A. Haefliger for that opportunity.
 Special thanks are due to Francesco Cattafi and Luca Vitagliano for their valuable feedback.
+L.A. also wishes to thank Francesco Cattafi, Maarten Mol, Lauran Toussaint and Aldo Witte for all the insightful discussions that helped shaping this paper.
 Furthermore, M.C. is grateful to André Haefliger for the many inspiring interactions and support throughout the years; and for a rare original copy of \cite{HAEFLIGER}.